fmnoise/flow/README.md

 ;; add without overwriting previous values (add-ignored-exceptions! #{NullPointerException})
 ```
-or defined for a block of code:
+or defined for a block of code with `ignoring` macro:
 ```clojure
 (ignoring #{clojure.lang.ArityException} (call fail))
 ```